Site Feed

 Other Notes

 People generally think of viruses when a computer starts acting strange, or starts running slower, but there are all kinds of bad programs known as malware.
 These include worms, trojans, rootkits, rouges, dialers, spyware, viruses, etc. It may be useful to search the internet on those terms when attempting to clean a computer.
-Your computer may be used to store someone's illegally copied files.
+Your computer may be used to store someone else's illegally copied files.

 There are plenty of other software options, but many do not offer a fully functional free version.
 Free trials are not as good, in my opinion.
 Some of the major anti-virus publishers offer free scanning tools as well, so it can be helpful to check their sites for the latest offers.